LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-1-doomsday-funtime-128-to-200.md

 A chest containing five noble outfits in the style of a genie (although many centuries out of date).
 They are enchanted to be everlasting + they have endure elements.

-Two clay amphora, each as tall as a man and able to hold up to 30 gallons (0.14 m³) of liquid.
+Two clay amphorae, each as tall as a man and able to hold up to 30 gallons (0.14 m³) of liquid.
 One is wine.

 The other is lamp oil.